zoofyiscool/MinecraftLauncher-Installer/README.md

 ```

 ### Why have I made this?
 You might ask.
 Currently in the latest version of the Minecraft Launcher your forced to sign in with a Microsoft account, which isn't good.

 In the older launcher versions your free to sign in with a Mojang account.

 ### READ!!
 The latest version that works is 1.18.2, 1.19 does NOT work.

-Also in edit profile set you JVM Args to this -Xmx2G -Xmn256M
+Also in the edit profile dialog set your JVM Args to this -Xmx2G -Xmn256M